Electric Cars

 When the auto industry succeeded in watering down the regulations in 2001, GM, under Wagoner, soon after terminated the EV1, citing limited demand.
 But GM just didn’t stop making the cars, however; it recalled the vehicles and destroyed them, over the objections of their drivers, who offered to buy them from GM.

-See also: How to get carpool sticker for electric car?
+See also: How to install 240v outlet for electric car?

 Back to top button